e271828e/Flight.jl/prototypes/kernel/NOTES.md

   A decision variable authored into a discrete `s`, frozen `Float64` at every activation, is refused at resolution with the clause that says why, and the nominal activation's own refusals are unchanged.

+- **A trim problem solves, commits, and the commit is an `init!`.** The one-step linear problem lands `u = (g/l)·sin θ` to its tolerance in four evaluations, and afterwards the simulation is `initialized` at the `t₀` it was given, with the authored attitude in its state and the solved torque in the root-input cell.
+A twin `init!`ed by hand with `override(baseline, condition(report.solution))` at the same anchor has identical buffers, stores, root inputs and clock — the commit is not *like* an init, it is one.
+- **The nonlinear problem converges, and the box picks the branch.**
+  `−(g/l)·sin θ + u = 0` has two roots in `[0, π]`; the declared box admits
+  one, and the solve lands on it in four iterations, with the `Dual` decision leaf and the held `Float64` leaf meeting inside one fragment payload — §14.3's two converter arms in a single write.
+- **Names pair, order never does.** The same two-decision problem with both bound spellings permuted *and* the tolerances permuted with them returns the same solution bit for bit; only the residual NamedTuple's key order follows the tolerances it was canonicalized to.
+- **No convergence, no commit, and nothing moves.** An infeasible balance reports `converged == false` with the backend's status recorded and `committed_residuals === nothing` — the absence of a commit, not a flag.
+On a never-initialized simulation the lifecycle stays `built` and `run!` still refuses; on an initialized one every buffer equals its pre-call copy.
+- **A saturated decision is named at the solution.** An actuator bound below the equilibrium torque, under a force balance declared to a tolerance the bound still meets, converges with `saturated == [(:u, :upper)]` and the bound's own value committed.
+The same problem unbounded names nothing.
+- **The empty problem is the equilibrium probe.** `guess = (;)` bypasses the solver outright — `status == :bypassed`, one evaluation, no iterations, no seeded activation — and the nominal half's establishment round *is* the evaluation.
+On an equilibrium baseline it converges and commits; on one that is not, it answers no by the ordinary box test and leaves the sim `built`.
+- **The setup diagnostic collects, in two observable stages.** A bounds key-set mismatch, an `Int` guess field and an unresolvable selector come back as one `TrimProblemInvalid` naming all three, the read set's own `ReadResolution` line kept verbatim inside it.
+The residual/tolerances key-set disagreement is the one check only the guess evaluation can make (§14.7 says so), so it is reported from there, in its own collected throw of the same kind.
+Every refusal leaves the simulation untouched.
+- **An incomplete baseline is `UninitializedInputs` at setup.** Trim's application to its own scratch stores is one of §14.6's three sites, and coverage is a plan-level fact: the check runs before any evaluation, names the uncovered face, and names `trim!` as the operation.
+- **The scratch world's frozen cells are the authored world's (D-213).** With the pendulum's torque arriving from a discrete producer whose `s` the baseline authors, the solution is `asin(acc/(g/l))` — reachable only if the seeded world's frozen cell holds what that `s` publishes; the probe's synthesized zero would put it at `0`.
+Changing the authored `acc` moves the solution with it, which is what makes the copy load-bearing rather than incidental.
+And a decision variable authored *into* that frozen `s` is refused by the seeded compile's own `ConditionResolution`, with the frozen/pinned clause, before anything is written.
+- **The commit is an ordinary boundary zero, and its movers are reported.** A guard the solved attitude already holds fires at `t₀` — derived, not asserted — and the report carries `[("trig", :fire)]` beside a `TrimCommitEvents` warning.
+A handler that only writes modes moves no residual, so the committed-state numbers are still the solved ones.
+- **A residual mover shows in the committed-state residuals.** A handler that resets the solved attitude raises both warnings, in order, and `committed_residuals.torque` is the residual at the *reset* point, not the solved one.
+The verdict is not re-litigated: it gated the commit at the solved point, and both sets of numbers stand as reported.
+- **A warm restart is `capture` handed back.** `run!`, then `(c, t) = capture(sim)`, then `trim!(sim, problem; baseline = c, t₀ = t)` commits with the clock at `t` — the resumed spelling §14.8 names, with continuity explicit rather than implied.
+- **The per-iteration write and read are free.** At the service's own seeded scalar, `apply!(ex, plan, tree)` and `gather(reader, ex)` both measure zero allocations, and one seeded pass yields the residual value and its Jacobian column together (`value` and `partials` of the same gathered leaf).
+The residual lambda is the user's and is not gated; building the tree is not free either, for the `at`-prefix reason increment 21's part 3 records.
+- **`trim!` is a stopped-sim service on a nominal deployment.** A `Simulation{D8}` is refused outright — the commit runs through boundary zero on the simulation's own stores, and those are the nominal world's — a non-problem value gets a directive rather than a `MethodError`, and `running` is the §11.3 freeze, refused as `ServiceLifecycle` exactly as `init!` and `capture` are.

 ## Stand-in retirement history